Part II: Originating Processes and Documents

 For any other body or association, whether incorporated or otherwise, which does not fall within any of the descriptions in sub-paragraphs (f) to (i) above, the identification number shall be any unique number assigned to the body or association by any authority.
 Both the number as well as some descriptive words which will enable the nature of the number given and the authority assigning the number to be ascertained, should be stated.
 For example: “Singapore Trade Union Reg.
 No. 123 A”.

 Where the appropriate identification numbers referred to in sub-paragraphs (a) to (j) above do not exist in respect of any party, person, entity or property, the following words should be stated immediately below or after the name of that party, person, entity or property concerned: “(No ID No. exists)”.

 Inability to furnish identification number at the time of filing a document

 (8) If a party who wishes to file a document is unable at the time of filing to furnish the necessary identification numbers required by this Practice Direction, the party may indicate “(ID Not Known)” at the time of filing.
-However, when the necessary identification numbers have been obtained, the party must furnish the necessary identification numbers to the Civil Registry through the Electronic Filing Service.
+However, when the necessary identification numbers have been obtained, the party must furnish the necessary identification numbers to the Registry through the Electronic Filing Service.

 Meaning of document